RenderKit/embree/doc/src/api.md

-  assigned to geometries are used, the traversal kernel must have the `RTC_SYCL_KERNEL` attribute attached, the indirectly called functions must be declared with `RTC_SYCL_INDIRECTLY_CALLABLE`, and the `rtcGetSYCLFunctionPointer` API function helper should get used to obtain the device side function pointer.
-However, we recommend to pass the callback functions directly to the `rtcIntersect1Ex` and `rtcOcclude1Ex` functions to allow inlining (see Section [Xe GPU Performance Recommendations]).
+  assigned to geometries are used, the traversal kernel must have the `RTC_SYCL_KERNEL` attribute attached, the indirectly called functions must be declared with `RTC_SYCL_INDIRECTLY_CALLABLE`, and the `rtcGetSYCLDeviceFunctionPointer` API function helper should get used to obtain the device side function pointer.
+However, we recommend to pass the callback functions directly to the `rtcIntersect1` and `rtcOcclude1` functions to allow inlining (see Section [Xe GPU Performance Recommendations]).